 Surgery is often done to confirm diagnosis and relieve headache, but doctors cannot completely remove the cancer.
 Other types of treatment may include:

-- Radiation treatment is used to further decrease the size of the tumor.
+- Radiation therapy—to further decrease the size of the tumor

-- Chemotherapy is used to increase survival time and quality of life.
+- Chemotherapy—to increase survival time and quality of life

 A multi-disciplinary approach is important for you and your family.
 This approach may involve: